 Nifty tip: For example, many rural areas offer transport services for a fee, such as \$50 per year.
 In some cases, this service also includes transportation to your home after you are discharged from the hospital.
-For other medical transportation services, see ashcommunity.org/providerlist.

 Another option is to use the services of volunteer fire departments with trained paramedics.
 One ASH staff member gave the following example: "If I need emergency transportation while in the service area, the fire department will respond and transport me to a medical facility.
 I already pay for this service through my local taxes."